-If you are interested in seeing the African Wild Dog then give us a ring - we know all the best areas, camps and even dedicated safaris where you will have a good chance of seeing these rare and beautiful hunting dogs.
+If you are interested in seeing the African Wild Dog then give us a ring!
+We love wild dogs and we know all the best areas, camps and even dedicated safaris where you will have a good chance of seeing these rare and beautiful hunting dogs.

-The dogs are elusive and move very fast - we cannot guarantee that you will see them on safari - but we can recommend areas in southern and eastern Arica where your chances of seeing Wild Dog would be greatest.
-Once seen - never forgotten!
+Wild dogs are elusive and move very fast - we cannot guarantee that you will see them - but we can recommend areas in southern and eastern Arica where your chances of seeing Wild Dog would be greatest.

 HWANGE PAINTED DOG CONSERVATION